 A PTT test is usually done with other tests, such as the prothrombin test.

-The normal value will vary between laboratories.
-In general, clotting should occur between 25 - 35 seconds.
-If the person is taking blood thinners, clotting takes up to two and a half times longer.
+In general, clotting should occur within 25 to 35 seconds.
+If the person is taking blood thinners, clotting takes up to two-and-a-half times longer.

-Note: Normal value ranges may vary slightly among different laboratories.
-Talk to your doctor about the meaning of your specific test results.
+Normal value ranges may vary slightly among different labs.
+Some lab use different measurements or may test different specimens.
+Talk to your doctor about your test results.

 This test is often done on people who may have bleeding problems.
-The risks of bleeding and hematoma in these patients are slightly greater than for people without bleeding problems.
+Their risk of bleeding is slightly higher than it is for people without bleeding problems.